WorkplaceX/Application/Readme.md

 Internet browser will first show a page not found error.
 Wait about 30 seconds!
 It will refresh automatically once ready.

-Now let's set up a database connection like this: https://github.com/WorkplaceX/Framework/wiki/Database-Connection
+Now let's set up a database connection like this: [Database Connection](https://github.com/WorkplaceX/Framework/wiki/Database-Connection)